 - If a complainant is not satisfied with the response and decision (or, because the complaint involves the CEO, and a complainant feels unable to address it to them in the first instance), the complainant may write to the Board of Trustees of the CCF.

 - Complaints about the operation of a grant scheme will be dealt with in the first instance by the CEO.
-If he or she is unable to resolve a complaint it will be passed on to the Chairman of the Grants Committee, and if still not resolved, the Chairman of the Board.
+If he or she is unable to resolve a complaint it will be passed on to the Chair of the Grants Committee, and if still not resolved, the Chair of the Board.

 - The Funder will be involved wherever necessary, in line with the guidance set out in the agreement.

 - The aim will be to produce a decision and response, which is final, and to notify the complainant of that decision, together with a clear explanation the reason(s) for reaching it, within 15 working days of receiving the letter of complaint